SylvainGa/BatteryMonitor/README.md

 When charging, a popup will show up showing the battery level and the rate of increase per hour.
 Touching the screen or pressing the Select button will toggle this display on and off.

-In the graph views, the battery level chart, just like for the battery level in data views, is color coded.
+In the graph views, the battery level is color coded.
 100-50% is green, 49-30% is yellow, 29-10% is orange and below 10% is red.
 If the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
 Below the graphs, the left arrow represent the earliest sample time, the right arrow represent "Now' for the History view and the time the device is projected to have a depleted battery in the Projection view.
 The '100=' further down is how long the battery is projected to last if the device was charged to 100%.
 The other fields are quite self explanatory.
+Pressing Select will zoom in towards now.

 The default order of the panels is 1,2,3,4,5,6 which are respectively Summary, by hour view, by day view, last charge, History and a Projection view.
 Changing the order and removing a number will affect was is shown and their order.